jtnorr/Python-exercises/README.md

 1. Clone this repository
 2. Navigate to the project directory
-3. Install the required dependencies: `pip install -r requirements.txt` 4Run the tests: `python -m pytest`
+3. Install the required dependencies: `pip install -r requirements.txt`
+4. Run the tests: `python -m pytest`

 ## Exercise Instructions